 The Common Data Model (CDM) / netCDF-Java library is one of the few general-purpose implementations of the CF (Climate and Forcast) metadata standards.
-Current active efforts in CF that we are involved with include draft Satellite and Radar Conventions.
+Current active efforts in CF that we are involved with include the Discrete Sampling proposal, as well as draft Satellite and Radar Conventions.

 The TDS has pioneered the integration of Open Geospatial Consortium (OGC) protocols into the earth science communities.
 Strong international collaborations have resulted in WCS and WMS services as part of the TDS.